YSRKEN/Shioi/README.md

 ## How to use
 - [File] "Clear board", "Open file", "Save file", "Close software"
 - [Edit] Notification : The format of move's text is used by "Date Gomoku".
-- [Game] You can seek moves of the game.
+- [Game] You can seek moves of the game and computing next move.
 - [Help] About of this Software
 - You can drag and drop file.
 Then, this software open this file.
+- Value of the combo-box which is on board is number of move's mark.
+If this value is "-1", then all stones are marked.
+Otherwise, there are only this value's stones which is marked.
+- You can change thinking depth by combo-box in menu [Game].
+But if depth is "2", thinking time is too long!

 ## File Format
 ### *.ban